dhocker/udmx-pyusb/Readme.md

 * Loads the .uDMXrc file defined in the conf file.
 * Locates the uDMX interface.
 * Sends the DMX message defined by the command line arguments.

+uDMX.py uses the pyuDMX.py module.

+### pyuDMX.py Module
+The pyuDMX.py module provides a simple, easy to use module for takling to the uDMX interface.
+Essentially, it is a uDMX specific adapter on top of the pyusb module.
+If you want to write a uDMX oriented application consider starting with pyuDMX.py.

 ## Learning Notes
 Here are some notes from this learning exercise.